What Is Deferred Maintenance?

 All maintenance activities need to be tracked so management can maintain a clear overview of which tasks are currently being done and which assignments remain.
-Work orders can be organized by asset, due date, available resources, and costs.
-A good CMMS platform can organize these KPIs into user-friendly audit reports.
+For example, work orders can be organized by asset, due date, available resources, and costs.
+A good CMMS platform, like MaintainX, will organize these KPIs into user-friendly and actionable audit reports.

 2. Implement an Automated Preventive Maintenance Program

 When it comes to maintenance, planning ahead is crucial.
 A solid preventive maintenance plan in place helps keep a deferred maintenance backlog manageable.
-An automated preventive maintenance program can greatly reduce the number of outstanding deferred maintenance tasks.
+In addition, an automated preventive maintenance program can significantly reduce the number of outstanding deferred maintenance tasks.

 3. Rally for Additional Resources

 Unfortunately, maintenance competes with other operating costs.
-This means the department is sometimes overlooked in upper-management’s attempt to stick to a tight budget.
-Operational managers may find it difficult to convince upper-management they need additional resources.
-In this case, gathering enough data to support funding requests—and to demonstrate that deferred maintenance is often more expensive than preventive maintenance—is paramount.
-A free or low-cost CMMS solution with advanced reporting capabilities can help with that.
+This means the department is sometimes overlooked in upper management’s attempt to stick to a tight budget.
+Operational managers may find it difficult to convince upper management they need additional resources.
+In this case, gathering enough data to support funding requests and demonstrate that deferred maintenance is often more expensive than preventive maintenance is paramount.
+A free or low-cost CMMS solution with advanced reporting capabilities can help.

 How Do You Prioritize Maintenance Orders?